CDCgov/hl7v2-fhir-converter/README.md

 ./gradlew build
 ```

+### Running Tests

+Tests are run as part of the `./gradlew build` command.
+For development, the command `./gradlew test` will also run the unit tests.
+Either of these actions will generate two relevant reports:
+- The test summary `hl7v2-fhir-converter/build/reports/tests/test/index.html`
+- The coverage summary `hl7v2-fhir-converter/build/jacocoHtml/index.html`

+### Local development gradle build switch (localDevEnv)

+Before the gradle build step, where the compile happens, the gradle build copies the _src_ directory to the _target_ directoy and sets the gradle build sourcesets to the target directory.
+Then it strips out all LOGGER.debug statements.
+This means the compile/build runs off the target directory where the debug statements have been stripped.
+However if you are running locally you still want the build to run off the _src_ directory or otherwise you must build after each change to get it copied to the _target_ directory.
+There is a flag in the gradle.properties named _localDevEnv_ which should always be set to false in GIT but a developer can override this flag to true and the local build will keep the sourcesets tied to the _src_ directory.

 ## Using the Converter in a Java Application

 The HL7 to FHIR converter library is available as a maven dependency.